crewAIInc/crewAI/docs/tools/DirectoryReadTool.md

 ## Arguments
 The DirectoryReadTool requires minimal configuration for use.
 The essential argument for this tool is as follows:

-- `directory`: **Optional** A argument that specifies the path to the directory whose contents you wish to list.
+- `directory`: **Optional**.
+An argument that specifies the path to the directory whose contents you wish to list.
 It accepts both absolute and relative paths, guiding the tool to the desired directory for content listing.